There are many prejudices about silk. What if we were to wring their necks?!

 Silk is a natural fiber produced by silkworms, which feed exclusively on mulberry leaves.

 Our suppliers are certified Oeko-tex® standard 100, which ensures the absence of undesirable chemical substances.
-Apart from the natural ivory color of silk, dyes are used to color the fabric.
+Apart from ivory, the natural color of silk, dyes are used to dye the fabric.
 However, these dyes are compatible with the Oeko-tex® standard 100.

-And if, having swept away all these prejudices about silk, we also told you that your pillowcase is a genuine natural beauty treatment ?
-Are you convinced?
+And what if, having swept away all those preconceptions about silk, we also told you that your pillowcase is a genuine natural beauty treatment?
+So, are you convinced?

-All you have to do is make up your own mind and judge for yourself...
+All that's left is for you to make up your own mind and judge on the facts...

-You'll then be able to add to the list of beliefs about silk, this time based on actual use of the product, which you'll see holds more pleasant surprises than disappointments!
+You'll be able to add to the list of beliefs about silk, based this time on actual use of the product, which you'll see reserves more pleasant surprises than disappointments!

-Don't hesitate to contact us to find out more about the products in our catalog.
+Please don't hesitate to contact us to find out more about the products in our catalog

 Leave a comment